-For information on the tax relief provisions that apply to individuals who died as a result of the terrorist attacks on April 19, 1995 (Oklahoma

-City), or September 11, 2001, or the terrorist attacks involving anthrax, see Publication 3920.
+For information on the tax relief provisions that apply to individuals who died as a result of the terrorist attacks on September 11, 2001, or the terrorist attacks involving anthrax, see Publication 3920.
 For other information concerning decedents, see Publication 559.